turingschool/backend-curriculum-site/module1/lessons/inheritance.md

 You can see that even though we didn't define `total_compensation` in our `Ceo` class, the `Ceo` object still responded to this methods because it inherited them from `Employee`.
 In this example, `Ceo` is the **subclass** or **child**, and `Employee` is the **superclass** or **parent**.

-Note, we can still define methods in our `Ceo` class just like with any other class.
+We can still define methods in our `Ceo` class just like with any other class.

+**NOTE**: It's tempting to think of inheritance as methods getting "passed down" to a child (as you would when thinking about genetics in living creatures); however, technically, the method calls on the child object are "passed up" to the parent class.
+When a method is called on the child that only exists in the parent class, that message is automatically delegated to the parent class.

 ### Try It!